FAQs

 How do I know what to write about?

-You will be given a brief on topics and possible subject matter, although you are always welcome to email queries at any time
+You will be given a brief on topics and possible subject matter, along with links to internet resources.
+However, we’re always on hand to answer your queries by message through the system.

 How quickly do you respond to emails?